adi2103/alerts_analyzer/README.md

 - Filter results by alert type
 - Handle various edge cases in the data
 - Provide detailed logging and error handling
+- Save and manage analysis results with query metadata

 ## Installation